Fixed vs Variable Costs for SaaS: How to Classify Spend

 | Impact on margin | Shrinks as revenue grows | Stays proportional to revenue |

-The key insight: at low MRR, fixed costs are your biggest threat.
+The key insight for any fixed vs variable costs analysis: at low MRR, fixed costs are your biggest threat.
 At high MRR, variable costs determine your margin ceiling.

 What Are Fixed Costs?
 SaaS Examples